Dante Alighieri Society of Denver - Genealogy Presentation - Syllabus

 Italians to America

-(What do all those scribbles and numbers on the passenger list mean?)
+(What do all those scribbles and numbers added later to a passenger list mean?)

 Ellis Island Information and Timeline